 And then we often hear about GUILT: that the mother feels guilty for stopping.
 Or she feels guilty and wonders if maybe she didn’t try hard enough or guilty that maybe, just maybe she wonders if just doing this for herself.
 But guilt is so hard to deal with because no-one can fix it.
 But if we turn it around: and perhaps help the mother to see she is describing GRIEF, then perhaps she can start processing it.
 It’s a grief that breastfeeding isn’t as she has hoped for.
 A grief that her ideal of how she thought it would be for her and her baby isn’t the reality.
 It’s the grief that Petra Hoehfurtner explains as “the sense of loss and failure that goes much deeper than intellect or emotions.”

 But just as with any grief – mothers need to go through the process of dealing with that grief.
 One model proposes five stages of grief: denial, anger, bargaining, depression and acceptance as part of the framework of moving on.
 And that can take time.
-Some mothers may skip or revisit different stages as part of the process.
+Some may skip or revisit different stages as part of the process.
 But often the instinct of those around is to want to stop her grieving, and to get her to a place of contentment with her decision.
 But no-one can do that for someone else – it’s grief and that’s a personal process that has its own timing.

 A last word to the mother who knows the struggle

 In LLLGB, we often meet or talk with mothers who have gone to amazing lengths to make it work.
 Some are still breastfeeding, some are combination-feeding and some are no longer breastfeeding.
-Many have had brilliant supporters, partners, fathers by their sides: after all it takes a team to parent a baby.
+Many have had brilliant supporters, partners, fathers, co-parents by their sides: after all it takes a team to parent a baby.

 But whatever the outcome, each of them has shown an incredible determination and strength to meet their babies’ needs.
 It’s not your fault.
 Be proud of your successes.

-And for those mothers who are in the middle of a struggle to make breastfeeding work right now: you are doing an amazing job.
+And for those of you, who are in the middle of a struggle to make breastfeeding work right now: you are doing an amazing job.
 Keep asking for support from those who can help you.
 Celebrate your successes.
 Hang on in there.
 We hope you reach your goals – whatever they might be – and that you find a pride and peace in your achievements.

 Written by Justine Fieth, LLL Cambridge, 2018